 , Answering FAQ'sTurboTax Employee

-The Tuition and Fees Deduction was set to expire at the end of 2011, but was extended through 2013.
+The Tuition and Fees Deduction was set to expire at the end of 2011, but has been extended again through 2014.
 This deduction is another education tax benefit available to taxpayers who pay for higher education.

 The Tuition and Fees Deduction may directly reduce your income subject to tax by up to $4,000.
 You may be eligible for the Tuition and Fees deduction even if you do not qualify for the American Opportunity Credit or the Lifetime Learning Credit.

-Don’t worry about which education benefit is right for you.
+Which education benefit is right for you?
 TurboTax will ask you questions and show you the best options.

 Now that congress has extended the Tuition and Fees Deduction, taxpayers may benefit from the following: